Updated on November 5, 2024

 Woman drinking coffee on couch

-Factors Affecting How Long Cocaine Stays in Your Body
+Factors that Affect How Long Cocaine Stays In Your Urine

 The method of cocaine use affects how quickly the substance reaches the brain.
-However, it doesn’t affect how long cocaine remains in a person’s system.
+However, it doesn’t affect how long cocaine remains in your urine or overall system.

 Various other factors can influence the amount of time cocaine stays in someone’s body.
 These include: